-"One is to go and knock his head against the wall," and Jitendra gave a big hard laugh.
+"One is to go and knock his head against the wall," and

-"How will that help me, Aiyah? the bride's father wants to knock me against the wall, and if I lose my reputation how will I food my family?
-No are will some to me.
-I'll be a destinte?"
+Jitendra gave a big hard laugh.
+"How will that help me, Aiyah? the bride's father wants to knock me against the wall, and if I lose my reputation how will I feed my family?

-feed my family?
 No one will come to me.
-I'll be a destitute."
+I'll be a destitute.
 Swamikannu started weeping.
 He was a silent weeper, for which Jitendra was grateful.